-Pythagorean triple Three natural numbers that satisfy the Pythagorean theorem.
-One example is: 3, 4 and 5.
-5, 12, 13 also works. quadrilateral: a four-sided polygon rectangle a quadrilateral with four 90 degree [right] angles. rectangular pyramid a pyramid with a rectangular base rectilinear polygon a shape made up of straight line segments where all the corners are 90° or square. regular polygon a polygon in which all the angles have the same measure and all of the sides are equal in length. repeating decimal a decimal in which the decimal digits endlessly repeat a pattern.
+rectangular pyramid a pyramid with a rectangular base rectilinear polygon a shape made up of straight line segments where all the corners are 90° or square. regular polygon a polygon in which all the angles have the same measure and all of the sides are equal in length. repeating decimal a decimal in which the decimal digits endlessly repeat a pattern.
 A repeating decimal can always be re-written as a fraction.
 Eg: 3.566566566566 is 3563/999 rhombus a quadrilateral with four equal sides.
 Really just a square that is leaning.
-A rhombus is a special case of a parallelogram. right angle an angle whose measure is 90 degrees. right triangle a triangle that has a right angle.
+A rhombus is a special case of a parallelogram all sides the same length. right angle an angle whose measure is 90 degrees.

-scale the scale of an object is a comparison in a ratio or a fraction of its drawing or model size to its actual size.
-Scale $\rightarrow$ Model: Actual or $\frac{Model}{Actual}$ Many doll houses are 1:40 scale so 1 cm (or unit) on the doll house is 40 cm (or units) on the real house.
+MARAS B-9 right triangle a triangle that has a right angle. scale the scale of an object is a comparison in a ratio or a fraction of its drawing or model size to its actual size.
+Scale $\rightarrow$ Model : Actual or $\frac{Model}{Actual}$ Many doll houses are 1:40 scale so 1 cm (or unit) on the doll house is 40 cm (or units) on the real house.
 Boys' model airplanes are often 1/72 scale.
-A common scale for a city map is 1:100,000, so that 1 cm on the map is 1 km in the actual city. similar figures figures with the same shape, but not necessarily the same size square of a number To multiply two of the same number together.
-3 3 = 9; $6 6 = 36$ ; $25 25 = 625$ .
-We often use a little 'two exponent' to write a square, eg: $6^2 = 36$ or $9^2 = 81$ , etc. You have a button on your calculator that does a square, the $x^2$ button. square root Square root of some number, x , is the desired number that, when multiplied by itself gives that number, x . for example, $\sqrt{9} = 3$ because $3^2 = 9$ .
-To do a square root is really just to 'un-square' a number.
-The $$ is called the radical sign.
+A common scale for a city map is 1:100,000 , so that 1 cm on the map is 1 km in the actual city. similar figures figures with the same shape, but not necessarily the same size square of a number To multiply two of the same number together.
+3 3 = 9; $6 6 = 36;$ $25 25 = 625.We often use a little 'two exponent' to write a square,eg: 6^2 = 36 or 9^2 = 81, etc.You have a button on your calculator that does a square,the x^2 button.$ square root Square root of some number, x , is the desired number that, when multiplied by itself gives that number, x . for example, $\sqrt{9} = 3$ because $3^2 = 9$ .
+To do a square root is really just to ' un-square ' a number.
+The $\sqrt{-10}$ is called the radical sign.
 The number inside it is called the radicand.
-In $\sqrt{10}$ , 10 is the radicand.
-Find that button on your calculator too. theorem a statement that has been proven. trapezoid a quadrilateral with one pair of opposite sides parallel but not equal in length.

-triangle a three sided polygon.
+In $\sqrt{10}$ , 10 is called the radicand .
+Find that button on your calculator too. $\sqrt{-10}$ theorem a statement that has been proven.
+A fact!
+A law. trapezoid a quadrilateral with one pair of opposite sides parallel but not equal in length.
+[Fold it in half, then fold in the wings you have a rectangle!] triangle a three-sided polygon.

-triangle types Triangles have certain named characteristics depending on

-their lengths and also their angles.

-Length Characteristic:

-all three sides the same : equilateral

-at least two sides the same: Isosceles

-no two sides the same : scalene

-Angle Characteristic:

-all acute angles: acute triangle

-a 90 degree square corner: right triangle

-on obtuse angle (>90°): obtuse triangle
+triangle types Triangles have certain named characteristics depending on their lengths and also their angles.
+Length Characteristic: all three sides the same : equilateral at least two sides the same: Isosceles no two sides the same : scalene Angle Characteristic: all acute angles: acute triangle a 90 degree square corner: right triangle on obtuse angle (>90°): obtuse triangle